Which One is for You: Microdermabrasion Vs. Microneedling

 Microneedling in its most standard form uses an automated “pen” with multiple ultrafine needles that penetrate the upper layers of the skin.
 These tiny “wounds” instruct your skin to respond with the healing responses which include improved collagen levels.
 This has the effect of improving pore appearance and lightly diminishing fine wrinkles.
 Treatment intensity is decided upon based on your goals and tolerance for social downtime.

-Microneedling SkinPen is used either alone, with added PRP (platelet-rich plasma).
-When more skin repair is needed, you can opt for a sophisticated dual-action device that delivers radiofrequency to the deeper levels as in Fractora and Profound.
-Both Fractora and Profound deliver radiofrequency heat "below" the pigment layer to lessen the risk of side effects such as discoloration.
+Microneedling SkinPen is used either alone or with added PRP (platelet-rich plasma).
+When more skin repair is needed, you can opt for a sophisticated dual-action device that delivers radiofrequency to the deeper levels such as Genius RF and Profound.
+Both Genius and Profound deliver radiofrequency heat "below" the pigment layer to lessen the risk of side effects such as discoloration.
 All use thin single-use sterile needle cartridges and can be customized as to depth and density in treating scars and laxity.